 15.4 The Owner shall serve on the County Council a notice (“the Completion Notice”)- within thirty (30) Working Days of the last of the Market Housing Units and Affordable Housing Units being Occupied for the first time stating the date that the last Dwelling was Occupied for the first time

-15.5 The Owners shall give written notice to the Council and the County Council immediately following Commencement specifying that Commencement has taken place.
+15.5 The Owners shall give written notice to the Council and the County Council immediately following Commencement of each and every Phase specifying that Commencement has taken place.

-15.6 The Owner shall give written notice to the Council and County Council within 10 (ten) Working Days of the Occupation of the first Dwelling specifying when first Occupation took place and on a six (6) monthly basis thereafter indicating the Unit Mix of Occupied Dwellings the Unit Mix of Dwellings that are completed but not Occupied the Unit Mix of Dwellings that are under construction and the Unit Mix of Dwellings where construction work has yet to start at the time the notice is served
+15.6 The Owner shall give written notice to the Council and County Council 10 (ten) Working Days prior to the Occupation of the first Dwelling within each Phase specifying when first Occupation is anticipated to take place and on a six (6) monthly basis thereafter indicating the Unit Mix of Occupied Dwellings the Unit Mix of Dwellings that are completed but not Occupied the Unit Mix of Dwellings that are under construction and the Unit Mix of Dwellings where construction work has yet to start at the time the notice is served

+15.7 The Owner shall give written notice to the Council and the County Council 10 (ten) Working Days prior to anticipated Occupation of 50% of all the Dwellings

 16. Third Party Rights